eliandoran/fix-keeweb-kdbx/README.md

 If you have any question or concerns regarding the implementation of the script, feel free to [open an issue](#reporting-issues).

+## How it works

+If you are interested in how the tool manages to fix the files, see the following file: [How-it-works.md](./How-it-works.md).

 ## Prerequisites

 The "KeepassXC CLI" is required for parsing the .xml file of the "bad" database and creating a fresh .kdbx file.
 Without it, the tool will not work.
 If you are using Linux, it should already be available via your KeePassXC installation.